Martin-Ondricha/SpringBootRestApiProject/README.md

 Additionally, note the following constraints:

--You cannot have two users with the same email or ID.
+- You cannot have two users with the same email or ID.
 Otherwise, you will receive an error report.

 - Users cannot have null fields; all properties are required.